SimonMoynihan33/fur-ever-mates-adoption/README.md

 **Testimonials**

 On screens larger than 1400px, the testimonials section became too large for the content beneath it.
-This was due to the *100vh* height i set to this section.
+This was due to the *100vh* height I set to this section.
 Removing this solved the issue.

 Testimonial images were at their full size when only needing to be 100x100.
 This issue was solved by resizing images.